andy-goryachev-oracle/Test/doc/FocusTraversal/FocusTraversal-v3.md

 The proposed API basically makes the existing internal focus traversal methods public.

 It is possible that bugs were introduced during the refactoring process.
-This risk might be relatively low due to the existing test suite, and can be further mitigated by creating a behavior test suite [2].
+This risk might be relatively low due to the existing test suite, and can be further mitigated by creating a behavior test suite.